CraftySalamander/RTS_Overlay/Readme.md

 * [Quit application](pictures/common/action_button/leave.png): Quit the tool.
 * [Save settings](pictures/common/action_button/save.png): Save the configuration in a settings file (e.g. *aoe2_settings.py*).
 * [Load settings](pictures/common/action_button/load.png): Load the settings of the aforementioned file (this file is automatically loaded at launch).
-* [Configure hotkeys](pictures/common/action_button/gears.png): Configure the hotkeys and open the folder where the corresponding settings are saved.
+* [Configure hotkeys](pictures/common/action_button/gears.png): Configure the hotkeys (using keyboard and/or mouse inputs) and open the folder where the corresponding settings are saved.
 The following hotkeys are global in the sense that they can be used even when you do not have the focus on the overlay (typically while playing the game):
     * *next_panel*: cycle through the next panel
     * *show_hide*: show/hide the application
     * *build_order_previous_step*: go to the previous build order step (see below)